 Are Maine Coons Destructive?

-Types Of Maine Coon Destructive Cat Behavior
+Types Of Destructive Cat Behavior

 - Chewing: Just like human babies, cats use their mouths as another sensory way to explore their environments.
 It’s also a part of their instinct to use their sharp canines to chew on things.
 Cats can chew on a multitude of things, from cords to plants to fabrics.